Industry Dynamics & Disruption in Media and Entertainment

 Director, Center for the Digital Future, USC Annenberg

-Dr Jeffery Cole is the director and a research professor for Center for the Digital Future at USC Annenberg School for Communication.
+Dr Jeffrey Cole is the director and a research professor for Center for the Digital Future at USC Annenberg School for Communication.

 George T. Geis